rfortherestofus/blog/population-pyramid-part-2/population-pyramid-part-2.md

 The blog post I wrote about making this version of the population pyramid saw us make one for Benton county.
 But this is only one of the 36 counties that make up Oregon.
 Given that my job is to make 36 population pyramids ([alongside a couple hundred other visuals](TODO:%20Add%20link)), what I really need is not the code to make *one* population pyramid, but a function to make *all* population pyramids.

-In this blog post, I detail how I would turn code for a single population pyramid into a function.
-As you’ll see, it’s not that much more work to make a function that works for any county.
+In this blog post, I detail how to turn code for a single population pyramid into a function to make a population for any county.

 ## Getting started

-To do this, I’ll use three packages:
+To do this, I’ll load three packages:

-1.  `tidyverse` for data wrangling and plotting.
+1. The `tidyverse` collection of packages for data wrangling and plotting.
 2.  `scales` to give me nicely formatted values in my plots.
 3.  `patchwork` to stitch together my women, men, and age labels plots.